skellig-ai/skellig-ai.github.io/index.md

 ## Welcome to the Skellig.ai Blog

-Welcome to our new blog page for [Skellig.ai](https://www.skellig.ai/) Overtime we will populate this blog with posts on community AI programs, machine learning projects and how machine learning can help your organisation.
+Welcome to our new blog page for [Skellig.ai](https://www.skellig.ai/) Overtime we will populate this blog with posts on community machine learning programs, machine learning projects and how machine learning can help your organisation.